Ultimate Yakima Real Estate Investing Guide for 2026

 Median Gross Rents

-Median gross rents are a specific yardstick of the desirability of a rental market under consideration.
-You want to find a market with consistent median rent growth.
-If rents are going down, you can drop that location from deliberation.
+Median gross rents are a true barometer of the approval of a lease market under discussion.
+Median rents must be expanding to justify your investment.
+If rents are being reduced, you can eliminate that region from deliberation.

 Median Population Age